Liver Transplant Process

 Our surgeons will then determine which organ is suitable to achieve your best long-term outcome.

 It is critical to stay as healthy as possible before liver transplant surgery to ensure that transplantation is successful.
 Our expert team will support your daily efforts to maintain optimal wellness.

 A donor liver can become available at any time, day or night.
-We’ll help you put a plan in place so that you can respond quickly and arrive at the hospital prepared.
+Our team will help you put a plan in place so that you can respond quickly and arrive at the hospital prepared.

-- Liver transplant coordinators, who are deeply involved in the transplant process and your care before, during and after transplantation.
-They discuss any questions or concerns with you throughout the process and coordinate your pre and post-transplant care.
+- Liver transplant coordinators are registered nurses and nurse practitioners involved in your care before, during and after transplantation.
+They discuss any questions or concerns with you throughout the process and coordinate your pre- and post-transplant care.

-- Liver transplant financial coordinator, to be your primary contact for insurance and financial issues related to organ transplantation.
+- Liver transplant financial coordinators are your primary contacts for insurance and financial issues related to organ transplantation.

-- Liver transplant social worker, to help you handle challenges throughout the transplantation process.
-They can help with issues regarding housing, work, relocating, transportation assistance, state disability, medication assistance, community support and more.
+- Liver transplant social workers are here to help you handle challenges throughout the transplantation process.
+They can help with issues regarding housing, employment, relocation, transportation and community support.

 Post-Surgery Follow-Up Care

 Preventing infection and the rejection of the transplanted organ is essential to the healing process.
-You'll need to take anti-rejection medications for the rest of your life to help the new liver function in your body.
-The quality of life usually improves dramatically after liver transplant surgery, and most people lead healthy, normal lives.
+You will need to take anti-rejection medications for the rest of your life to help the new liver function in your body.
+Your quality of life usually improves dramatically after liver transplant surgery, and most people lead healthy, normal lives.